Moving to Scotland

 The new school and local authority do not have to deliver the same support your child had in their previous school.
 However, they should take account of any information you provide to help decide what support to provide.
 For example, they should look at information about your child’s needs, the results of any recent assessments, and details of how they’ve been supported in school up until now.

-• Identifying and assessing your child’s needs
+Find our more on our pages Identifying and assessing your child’s needs and How support is planned.

 How can I arrange the right school placement for my child?